-Next work in dog-friendly stores like some hardware stores, some bookstores, and some mall department stores (Macy’s sometimes has dog-friendly policies).
-Once your dog is trained to behave in this environment, and can roughly pass the Canine Good Citizen test (is able to safely be trained in no-pets places), you can start taking your dog to no-pets-allowed stores as a service dog in training (SDIT).
+Next, work in dog-friendly stores like some hardware stores, some bookstores, and some mall department stores (ask and you might be surprised).
+Once your dog is trained to behave in this environment, and can pass our Service Dog in Training Manners Evaluation (is able to safely be trained in no-pets places), it’s time to take your dog to no-pets-allowed stores as a service dog in training (SDIT).
 Check your state laws for SDIT access rights and responsibilities, and consult with a professional to help evaluate your dog’s progress and readiness.

 Before taking your dog out as a service dog in training, train your dog to be comfortable in working gear, such as a vest labeled with an “In Training” or “Future Service Dog” patch (consult your state laws).
 Train your dog to ignore people without prompting while it is in vest, and that it can pay attention to others to the degree you prefer when out of vest and working environments.
 When your dog is ready for no-pets places, it is a courtesy—and in some locations, a legal requirement—that your service dog in training is clearly marked as such so that others understand you’re not just taking a pet everywhere.

 Remember that “slow is fast” and keep your public access training light and easy.
 Set your dog up for success by starting off with just 5 minutes at a time in a store.
 Gradually (over different days) work your way up to more and more time, until your dog is able to stay with you while you do errands in the store.